werf/werf/docs/_includes/reference/cli/werf_helm_get_release.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Print Helm Release name that will be used in current configuration with specified params
+Print Helm Release name that will be used in current configuration with specified params.

 {{ header }} Syntax